DavidsFam/network-tester/README.md

 ./setup.sh
 ```

-grafana can be accessed in a browser at [localhost:3000](http://localhost:3000). default login is `admin`/`admin`; change at your leisure; the network speed dashboard has been automatically generated.
+grafana can be accessed in a browser at [localhost:3000](http://localhost:3000). default login is `admin`/`admin`; change at your leisure. the network speed dashboard has been automatically generated.

 run network tester
 ```